Things to do in Paris

 Bus: 171 of the RATP system runs between Pont de Sèvres and the Palace of Versailles.

-Tips on Visiting the Hall of Mirrors Versailles
+Tips on visiting the Hall of Mirrors Versailles

 Doge's Palace Guided Tours